 Clinical Professor of Law

 Nowlin is a member of the North Carolina Bar and the D.C.
 Bar, and is admitted to practice in the state and federal courts of North Carolina, the U.S. Fourth Circuit Court of Appeals, and the U.S. Supreme Court.
 She has served on the boards of directors of several nonprofit and civic organizations, including a term as chair of the Environment, Energy and Natural Resources Law Section of the North Carolina Bar Association.
 She was named a Neighborhood Hero by Durham’s Inter-neighborhood Council in 2007, in recognition of her community work.

 Nowlin earned her B.A. with Highest Honors from the University of Florida, where she was also inducted into Florida Blue Key and Phi Beta Kappa.
 She earned a dual J.D./M.A. from Duke Law School and the School of the Environment in 1992.
-While at Duke, she was on the founding committee and served as editor-in-chief of the Duke Environmental Law and Policy Forum.
+Nowlin lives in Durham with her husband and children.